Las Vegas & the Desert Beyond

 The Strip

 There's nothing quite like it.
-The Strip is four miles of spectacle — 30 megaresorts built in the desert, each one trying to outdo the last.
+Four miles of spectacle — 30 megaresorts built in the desert, each trying to outdo the last.
 The Bellagio fountains choreograph to music on the half hour, visible from the sidewalk for free.
-The High Roller observation wheel at the LINQ is 550 feet up — the world's largest, with a bar inside the pod.
+The High Roller observation wheel at the LINQ is 550 feet up with a bar in the pod.
 The Venetian's Grand Canal Shoppes are worth the surreal walk.
-At MGM Grand, Caesars Palace, and Wynn, the casino floors alone are worth an hour of wandering just to absorb the scale.
+At MGM Grand, Caesars Palace, and Wynn, the casino floors alone take an hour to properly absorb.

-The Strip is also where the world's best residency acts perform — check what's running during your visit.
-Sphere, the 17,500-seat immersive venue at the north end, is unlike anything else built for live performance.
+The Strip is also where the world's best residency acts perform.
+Sphere — the 17,500-seat immersive venue at the north end — is genuinely unlike anything else built for live performance.
+Check what's running during your visit.

 Fremont Street & Downtown

-Old Vegas is downtown, not on the Strip.
-Fremont Street is the original casino row — neon signs, low ceilings, the Fremont Street Experience LED canopy running 1,500 feet overhead.
-It's louder, cheaper, more chaotic, and more interesting than the Strip in a lot of ways.
+Old Vegas lives downtown.
+Fremont Street is the original casino row — the Fremont Street Experience LED canopy runs 1,500 feet overhead and delivers a very different energy from the Strip: noisier, cheaper, more chaotic, more fun in a different way.
 The Golden Nugget anchors the block.
-Circa Resort is the newest major property, adults-only, with a stadium pool setup built for watching sports.
+Circa Resort is the newest major property, adults-only, with a stadium pool setup built for sports viewing.

 The Fremont Street Experience — the original Vegas, lit up at night

-Fremont Street Experience — about 20 minutes from Henderson, the older, louder, more neon version of Vegas.
+Fremont Street Experience — the older, louder, more neon side of Las Vegas.
+About 20 minutes from Henderson.
 Photo via Vegas Hacienda, Henderson.

-The Arts District, a short walk south of Fremont, has become a real neighborhood: coffee shops, galleries, the Emergency Arts collective building, and a Saturday morning market.
-It's the part of Las Vegas that doesn't feel like Las Vegas, and it's worth an afternoon.
+The Arts District, a short walk south of Fremont, has become a real neighborhood: coffee shops, galleries, the Emergency Arts collective, and a Saturday morning market.
+It's the part of Las Vegas that doesn't feel like Las Vegas, and worth an afternoon.

 Red Rock Canyon

-About 25 minutes west of Henderson, the Spring Mountains rise dramatically from the desert floor and the landscape becomes extraordinary.
-Red Rock Canyon National Conservation Area is one of the premier outdoor destinations in the American West: 13 miles of scenic drive through Keystone Thrust geology, towering red and white sandstone formations, and a trail network that ranges from easy nature walks to serious technical climbs.
+About 25 minutes west, the Spring Mountains rise dramatically from the desert floor.
+Red Rock Canyon National Conservation Area is one of the premier outdoor destinations in the American West: 13 miles of scenic drive through towering red and white sandstone formations, with a trail network ranging from easy nature walks to serious technical climbing that draws experts from around the world.

 Valley of Fire

-About 45 minutes northeast, Valley of Fire State Park is Nevada's oldest and largest state park — and arguably its most spectacular.
-The Aztec sandstone formations here are 150 million years old, eroded into shapes that look like nothing else: domes, arches, beehives, fire-red walls with streaks of white and purple.
-The Arch Rock Trail and Mouse's Tank Trail (which passes the highest concentration of petroglyphs in the park) are both under two miles.
-Fire Wave — a rippling, Technicolor sandstone formation — is the photogenic peak of the park.
+About 45 minutes northeast, Valley of Fire State Park is Nevada's oldest and largest state park.
+The Aztec sandstone formations here are 150 million years old — domes, arches, beehives, fire-red walls streaked with white and purple.
+Fire Wave is the photogenic peak.
+Mouse's Tank Trail passes the highest concentration of petroglyphs in the park.
+The Arch Rock Trail is under two miles and delivers some of the most dramatic views in Nevada.

-Valley of Fire State Park — 45 minutes from Henderson, sunny year-round
+Valley of Fire State Park — 45 minutes from Las Vegas, sunny year-round

-Valley of Fire State Park — ancient red Aztec sandstone, 45 minutes from Henderson.
-Sunny year-round.
+Valley of Fire — ancient red Aztec sandstone, 45 minutes from Las Vegas.
+Best in spring and fall; morning light makes the formations glow.
 Photo via Vegas Hacienda, Henderson.

 Hoover Dam & Lake Mead

-About 25 minutes from Henderson in the opposite direction, Hoover Dam is one of the great engineering achievements of the 20th century — still the largest dam in the Western hemisphere by volume of concrete.
+About 25 minutes southeast, Hoover Dam is one of the great engineering achievements of the 20th century — still the largest dam in the Western hemisphere by concrete volume.
 The Bureau of Reclamation runs tours into the dam's interior and the powerplant floor, or you can walk the highway across the top for free.
-The Mike O'Callaghan–Pat Tillman Memorial Bridge upstream offers the best aerial view of the dam.
+The Mike O'Callaghan–Pat Tillman Memorial Bridge upstream offers the best aerial view.

-Lake Mead National Recreation Area wraps around the reservoir created by the dam.
-Boulder City Marina is the launch point for paddleboarding, jet skiing, wakeboarding, and boat rentals.
-The lake is 247 square miles — you can spend a full day on the water and never see the same cove twice.
+Lake Mead National Recreation Area wraps the reservoir.
+Boulder City Marina is the launch point for paddleboarding, jet skiing, wakeboarding, and boat rentals — 247 square miles of open water, and you can spend a full day without seeing the same cove twice.

-Lake Mead and Boulder City Marina — paddleboarding, jet skiing and water skiing, 25 minutes away
+Lake Mead & Boulder City Marina — paddleboarding, jet skiing, water skiing, 25 minutes from Las Vegas

 Lake Mead National Recreation Area — boat, paddleboard, or just sit on the water.
-About 25 minutes from Henderson.
+About 25 minutes from Las Vegas.
 Photo via Vegas Hacienda, Henderson.

 Find your base in Las Vegas, NV — browse stays indexed by CielStay.